Research – Craig M. Tennenhouse, Ph.D.

 I have had the pleasure of working with the following research collaborators:

-Kyle Burke, Carrie J. Byron, Michael Ferrara, Michael Fisher, Breanna Flesch, Matthew Ferland, Jeri L. Fox, Valentin Gledel, Silvia Heubach, Cameron Hodgdon, Melissa A. Huggan, Michael S. Jacobson, Woon Yuen Koh, Jessica McDonald, Kevin Milans, Richard J. Nowakowski, Gregory J. Puleo, James Quinlan, James Sulikowski, and Paul Wenger.
+Kyle Burke, Carrie J. Byron, Michael Ferrara, Michael Fisher, Breanna Flesch, Matthew Ferland, Jeri L. Fox, Valentin Gledel, Keith Hazen, Silvia Heubach, Cameron Hodgdon, Melissa A. Huggan, Michael S. Jacobson, Woon Yuen Koh, Jessica McDonald, Kevin Milans, Richard J. Nowakowski, Gregory J. Puleo, James Quinlan, James Sulikowski, and Paul Wenger.

 I am always looking for UNE students willing to learn about and work with me on research projects.
 Please get in touch!